ThaisRobba/invrse/_posts/2014-10-17-phaser-cheatsheet.md

     game.physics.arcade.collide(sprites, monsters, callback);

     //You can perform additional checks with a processCallback
-    //If it is false, the collision will not happens game.physics.arcade.collide(sprites, monsters, null, processCallback);
+    //If it returns false the collision will not happen game.physics.arcade.collide(sprites, monsters, null, processCallback);

     //Or you can check if two bodies overlap.
 This method avoids the impact